Director highlights DCMA strengths, acquisition transition in first SoCal visit

 |0

-This work, Director highlights DCMA strengths, acquisition transition in first SoCal visit [Image 6 of 6], by Luis Delgadillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Director highlights DCMA strengths, acquisition transition in first SoCal visit, by Luis Delgadillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.